No Greenwashing Available Here

 OHOP's goal is "To foster collaboration and spark action amongst cross-industry leaders to create the climate positive future we all want to be part of."

 No greenwashing occurred at this or any other OHOP meetings and although powerful, these meetings are just a small piece of the IKEA green pie.
-What gets our attention the most is that the intention of IKEA's environmental efforts is to serve people, which, when you think about it, is really the core of what "Earth Day" is all about.
-It's not only clean energy, the Three R's and the Circular Economy, it's ultimately about US.
-You can read more on IKEA's goal here.
+What gets our attention the most is that IKEA’s environmental efforts intend to serve people, which, when you think about it, is really the core of what “Earth Day” is all about.
+It’s not only clean energy, the Three R’s, and the Circular Economy, it’s ultimately about US.
+You can read more on IKEA’s goal here.

 Thinking back to the first part of Broden's vision statement, "to create a better everyday life for the many people," makes us think, should it be "Earth" Day or "People" Day?
 Because the truth is, as IKEA so wisely lays out, a better environment is for us and the future us, isn't it?

-A friend of WD who used to work for IKEA recently commented to us that, "IKEA's policies are nothing new for the people and planet … [they've] been doing it for years since day one… [they're] market leaders without a doubt."
-After spending a day speaking with their teams and understanding how they think, we better understand IKEA's longstanding mission and completely agree.
+A friend of WD who once worked for IKEA commented to us that, “IKEA’s policies are nothing new for the people and planet… [they’ve] been doing it for years since day one… [they’re] market leaders without a doubt.”
+After spending a day speaking with their teams and understanding how they think, we better understand IKEA’s longstanding mission and completely agree.

 So, here's the Earth Day edict: when you see this and think, "cool looking, inexpensive furniture for young people":